slidedrum/Blue-Prince-Notes/Puzzles/Letters puzzle.md

 - In [[The Precipice#^d20cff]] behind the [[Weak Wall]] identified in [[The Safehouse - Royal Station]] there are some [[The Precipice#^f2ef48|letters]]
+- This initially just says "Castle" this is a hint for part of [[Chess Pieces]]
 - I have seen this type of letters in several places:
 	- [[Tomb Statue Puzzle|statue]] in [[The Cloister#^d10b76]]
 		-  ![[Pasted image 20251215231039.png]]